Kitt-AI/parsetron/docs/tutorial.rst

 The above code calls an external function ``color2xy()`` to convert a string color name to its `XY values <http://www.developers.meethue.com/documentation/hue-xy-values>`_, which we do not specify here.
-But more information can be found in the `core concepts <http://www.developers.meethue.com/documentation/core-concepts>`_ of Hue.
+But more information can be found in `core concepts <http://www.developers.meethue.com/documentation/core-concepts>`_ of Hue.